 It is normal in our society for this kind of tragedy to be attributed to juju, witchcraft, marine spirits or the more sophisticated phraseology, remote control.
 It is also sad that many are quick to seek spiritual help for psychological conditions even when tested and trusted medicare is accessible.

 A cursory look at some social media timelines this morning had me laughing at some deplorable insinuations from supposedly educated people.
 Many are already advertising their churches for people with psychological problems to come and receive divine healing.
-One boldly stated that even when the Bible said “Thou shall not kill” doctors continue to prescribe anti-depressants which he labelled as killers.
+One boldly stated that even when the Bible said “Thou shall not kill” doctors continue to prescribe anti-depressants which he labeled as killers.
 Pathetic as it sounds, gullible and ignorant people continue to flock around this kind of fake ‘faith healer’.

 In civilised societies, I have no doubt that investigations to determine what went wrong in a similar case will commence from the person’s last call.
 It is just common sense.
 Even if the act is premeditated and that he did set out from the house to commit suicide, the police will still start from his recent phone conversations.

 Nigerians are resilient people, it is not so difficult to see that going from the pitiful situation we find ourselves in the midst of abundant resources.
-As a matter of fact, a 2011 Gallup poll referred to in a guardian article ranked Nigeria as the happiest place on earth because of our optimism despite the adversity.
+As a matter of fact, a 2011 Gallup poll referred to in a Guardian article ranked Nigeria as the happiest place on earth because of our optimism despite the adversity.
 However, the increasing rate of suicides may just be a pointer that our optimism is fast waning, more so when a recent report by the UN ranked Nigeria 6th in Africa behind even war-torn Somalia.

 Like the Igbo man will say “ochi abu uto” (smiling is not happiness).
 Everyone with a grin cannot be said to be happy.
 Some actually put on that smile to cloak deep troubles while many equally flash the teeth to deceive others.
 I have come across countless people like that who smile all day only to retire to their misery in the evening, alone.
 This is often a recipe for depression from what I know about it.
 Not only does depression lead to suicide it is also responsible for a lot of mad people we see roaming the streets.